hzz0024/hzz0024.github.io/_posts/2020/2020-07-29-DelBay19_SGS_July.markdown

 1) I discard the *hash* function in model as the same expected delta_p distribution will be repeatedly used for outlier detection.
 That is, once (n, k, n2_k, n2, theta) are same for two different SNPs, their null-distribution of delta_p will be identical (althought this is less likely to happen).
 This *hash* is initially designed to save the computational time.
 Now I just divide the total SNP list into 10 parts and run them parallelly for effeciency.

 2) I double check the whole input and output files and found an important error - the observed delta_p file for outlier detection is wrongly calculated.
 It should be challenge - control but what I used is control - challenge.
-It would be easy to make mistake like this if I using a another R script (get_deltaP.R) for observed delta_p calculatioo.
+It would be easy to make mistake like this if I using a another R script (get_deltaP.R) for observed delta_p calculation.
 To prevent such mistakes in the future, I calculate the observed delta_p directly in my SGS code.
 Now the inputs for SGS model are just a theta and two maf (challenge and control) files.
 After these corrections I ran the model again.
 The results are shown below.

 ```R
 # SGS test